Simple business plan examples

 Step 10 – Define your marketing strategy

-Your objective of the business
+Your objective for the business

 Decide about your ideal customers